robertying/learnX/src/assets/HELP_EN.md

 ### Android: Tapping on the file doesn't do anything.

 - This is possibly due to any download failure.
-Please use `Clear File Cache` in `Settings` to clear file cache.
+Please tap the Refresh button in the center or use `Clear File Cache` in `Settings` to clear file cache.
 The App will try to download the file again.
 - Please also check the file size.
 It takes longer to download large files and there is possibility that the download will fail.

 ### iOS: There are multiple calendar events in my Calendar.